 - The Unit Must Comply With All Building, Housing and Health Codes

 In most cases, a tenant cannot claim a breach of a warranty of habitability for a common area.
 The exception to this would be if the condition of the common area significantly limits the tenant’s ability to use his or her unit.

 3 Colorado Landlord Actions That Can Be Considered Retaliation

-The Merriam-Webster dictionary defines retaliation as getting revenge against someone who has wronged you.
+Retaliation is defined as getting revenge against someone who has wronged you.
 There are times that a landlord may try to retaliate against a tenant in an attempt to make the tenant’s life more difficult or to get the tenant to move from the property.
 Under Colorado state law, acts of retaliation are illegal.

 Colorado’s statute specifically includes three landlord actions that can be considered retaliation.
 These are: